apiato/documentation/docs/optional-components/middlewares.md

 ### Definition {#definition}

 Middleware provide a convenient mechanism for filtering HTTP requests entering your application.
-More about them [here](https://laravel.com/docs/middleware).

 You can enable and disable Middlewares as you wish.